privacy-scaling-explorations/zkevm-circuits/docs/Keccak_Circuit.md

 #### Padding
 `NUM_WORDS_TO_ABSORB` = 17, `NUM_BYTES_PER_WORD` = 8, then `RATE` =  17 $\times$ 8 = 136.
 Since `NUM_BITS_PER_BYTE` = 8 , then `RATE_IN_BITS` = 17 $\times$ 8 $\times$ 8 = 1088.

-Given an input with length counted in bytes, compute `padding_total=RATE-input.len()%RATE`, this gives total number of padding bytes.
+Given an input with length counted in bytes, compute `padding_total=RATE-input.len()%RATE`, this gives a total number of padding bytes.
 Note that if input length in bytes is a multiple of `RATE`, the number of padding bytes is `RATE` but not 0.
 This means we always do padding.

 If the above `padding_total` is 1, then we pad a byte for $\verb"0x81"$; else pad a list of bytes $\verb"0x01", \verb"0x00", ..., \verb"0x00", \verb"0x80"$ with length in bytes equal to `padding_total`.